Wodorek/socketio-messaging-react/README.md

 npm install
 npm start
 ```
 The app will run on [localhost:3000](http://localhost:3000).

-Then start the server:
+Then you can start the server:

 ```
 cd back